-Within the last two years we’ve added additional financial literacy officers to provide one on one debt counseling to students—encouraging them to live frugally and borrow only what they need.
+Within the last several years we’ve added additional financial literacy officers to provide one on one debt counseling to students—encouraging them to live frugally and borrow only what they need.

 One of the ways to keep borrowing in check is to graduate on-time—so we’ve also worked hard to improve our four-year graduate rate which exceeds the national average.
 In addition, we’re committed to helping students find employment after college.
 Within six or seven months of graduation, 95 percent of the UI’s graduates have found employment or have been accepted to graduate school.